Algarve in Winter. Discover why you should go (Update 2024)

 Less Choice in Accommodation

 Initially, we were also searching for accommodation at Carvoeiro or Benagil Beach.
-However many accommodations, especially in the little coastal towns were closed.
+But during the low season, many accommodations are closed in little coastal towns.

 Those that were available were pretty expensive.